-An easy-to-use identification guide to live earthworms has been developed by the Natural History Museum in collaboration with Natural England, the Royal Horticultural Society and the Field Studies Council.
+Museum scientists developed an easy-to-use earthworm identification guide in collaboration with Natural England, the Royal Horticultural Society and the Field Studies Council.

-There are at least 25 species of British earthworm.
+There are more than 25 species of British earthworm.
 Despite considerable research into earthworm biology in recent decades, many basic questions about their ecology and distribution remain unanswered.